5 Munich tips you won't find in every travel guide

 1. Munich's most rustic inns

 "My god, Munich is really authentic and cozy!"
-Local comedians like Harry G. love to make fun of the way the "Zuagroasten" (people who are not from Munich) burst into raptures about Munich.
-Sentences like these do not fit on all restaurants and inns in Munich - but if there is one place where this description is absolutely correct, then it is the Tattenbach in the Lehel district.
-It's not for nothing that this cult inn, formerly known as Burgstüberl, is listed as a landmark building.
+If there is one place where descriptions like these fit perfectly, then it is the "Tattenbach" in the Lehel district.
+It's not for nothing that this cult inn at Tattenbachstraße 6 is listed as a landmark building.
 Lederhosen are hanging from the ceiling, dancer figurines greet you from the walls, the waiters know the favorite dishes of their regular guests by heart.
 Mostly, it's schnitzel anyway, because that is really good here.

-If you are looking for more rustic inns: In the heart of the old town, the Jodlerwirt is hiding in the Altenhofstraße.
-Already in the Middle Ages there was a tavern here, later made famous by the "King of Yodelling" Franzl Lang.
-A little further out, the "Alter Wirt" (Old Inn) in Obermenzing, dating from 1417, is worth a detour - it is considered to be Munich's oldest tavern.
+If you are looking for more rustic inns: The "Fraunhofer" in the Glockenbach district (Fraunhoferstraße 9) has been popular for decades.
+A little further out, the "Alter Wirt" (Old Inn) at Dorfstraße 39 in Obermenzing, dating from 1417, is worth a detour - it is considered to be Munich's oldest tavern.
 Although it has been renovated here and there, the flair of the former farmhouse still speaks of the coachman's table, hunting parlour and co.

 2. Impressive Architecture

-Architecture hopping is better than window shopping - you get to know Munich's most beautiful spots and are not tempted to buy anything anywhere.
 The Hotel Opéra (photo) at St-Anna-Str.
 10 in Lehel looks like an Italian city palace with its imposing black and white façade.
-By the way, the building is built over water, just like a residence in Venice.
+And the similarities don't end on the outside: the building is built over water, just like a residence in Venice.
 When the weather is fine, you can enjoy a decadent cappuccino in the Renaissance courtyard - the sound of the Eisbach river rushing below you is free of charge.

 But the award for the quarter with the most impressive facades goes to Schwabing - Art Nouveau is still flourishing here.
 You will find exotic, unique pieces with pharaonic masks in Römerstraße 11, for example, which is not only an eye-catcher for Christians who love the Bible: in Ainmillerstraße 22, Adam and Eve smile at you personally.
 And along the way you will also get to know one of the oldest preserved Art Nouveau houses in the city...